Chris Cuomo: CNN knew he was helping his brother - NewsBreak

 “I never contacted any media who were covering my brother, to try to affect their coverage,” Cuomo said.

-In March, Cuomo took legal action against his former employer and is now seeking $125 million for wrongful termination.Chris Cuomo: I never manipulated the press for my brother
+In March, Cuomo took legal action against his former employer and is now seeking $125 million for wrongful termination.EXPLAINER: How do we know when a recession has begun?

 The former anchor said that any calls he made to the media were only to find out if stories about his brother would be running.
 He said he did not try to pressure the press one way or another on those calls.